Dynamics of a compressible gas injected into a confined porous layer: Results

 \subsection{Steady injection}

-To set the scene, we first illustrate spreading in the almost incompressible regime with low viscosity ratio ($\mathcal{M}=0.1$, $\zeta=10^{-4}$; figure~\ref{fig:M_0.1_zeta_10-4}).
+To set the scene, we first illustrate spreading in the almost incompressible regime with low viscosity ratio ($\mathcal{M}=0.1$, $\zeta=10^{-4}$; figure~\ref{fig:M_0.1_zeta_10-4}); {as indicated in figure~\ref{fig:overview}, this example lies in asymptotic region $\Pi_1$}.
 As expected from previous studies of the incompressible problem with $\mathcal{M}<1$ \citep{pegler_fluid_2014}, a finger of gas advances rapidly along the top of the channel (figure~\ref{fig:M_0.1_zeta_10-4}b). $X_u$ asymptotes promptly to $t/\mathcal{M}$ (figure~\ref{fig:M_0.1_zeta_10-4}d), advancing at a rate determined by the strength of the source, as predicted by (\ref{eq:clsp}); the lower contact line advances only marginally before the gas phase reaches the outlet. $P(0,t)$, which measures changes in gas pressure near the source relative to the hydrostatic scale $\Delta \rho g H$, is non-monotonic (figure~\ref{fig:M_0.1_zeta_10-4}c): its early rise can be attributed to transient compressible effects, following (\ref{eq:Boyles}); its later fall is due to the shortening length of the liquid-filled domain, across which there is the primary viscous pressure drop.
 The pressure field at any time is monotonic in $x$ (figure~\ref{fig:M_0.1_zeta_10-4}a), and is linear across $X_u<x<\mathcal{L}$.
 The pressure at the upper contact line rises rapidly before falling slowly (figure~\ref{fig:M_0.1_zeta_10-4}a,c).